Overseas Citizenship of India: Application

 The applicant must provide proof of their current citizenship by presenting a copy of their current passport that has a validity of at least 6 months from the time of application.
-If the applicant is making their application while within Indian jurisdiction, they must submit a copy of any type of Indian visa (other than missionary and mountaineering visa), or a residential permit with at least 3 months' validity.
-Applicants must provide evidence that either they or their parents or grandparents or great grandparents meet the eligibility criteria described above.
-This can be done by presenting a copy of an Indian passport, a copy of the Domicile Certificate issued by the competent authority, a copy of Nativity Certificate from the competent authority, or an OCI/PIO card of parents or spouse along with the base papers/documents upon which the OCI/PIO card was issued.
+If the applicant is making their application while within Indian jurisdiction, they must submit a copy of any type of Indian visa (other than a missionary and mountaineering visa), or a residential permit with at least 3 months' validity.
+Applicants must provide evidence that either they or their parents grandparents or great-grandparents meet the eligibility criteria described above.
+This can be done by presenting a copy of an Indian passport, a copy of the Domicile Certificate issued by the competent authority, a copy of the Nativity Certificate from the competent authority, or an OCI/PIO card of parents or spouse along with the base papers/documents upon which the OCI/PIO card was issued.
 Applicants may also submit any other evidence that may substantiate their claim.
-Usually, applicants are able to submit a certificate of residence or place of birth of self/parents/grandparents from First Class Magistrate/District Magistrate (DM) of the concerned place.
+Usually, applicants can submit a certificate of residence or place of birth of self/parents/grandparents from the First Class Magistrate/District Magistrate (DM) of the concerned place.

-If the applicant cites their Indian origin as basis for registration as OCI holder, they must provide evidence of their relationship with the person cited as parent/grandparent/great grandparent.
-The document of relationship could be a birth certificate issued from competent authority mentioning both parents' names.
+If the applicant cites their Indian origin as a basis for registration as an OCI holder, they must provide evidence of their relationship with the person cited as parent/grandparent/great-grandparent.
+The document of relationship could be a birth certificate issued from a competent authority mentioning both parents' names.
 In case the birth certificate is issued by a foreign authority, it must be apostilled or endorsed by the concerned Indian diplomatic mission abroad.
 In the case of a minor child whose parents are both Indian citizens or who has at least one parent holding Indian citizenship, evidence may comprise a copy of the child's birth certificate that mentions its parents, a copy of Indian passport of at least one of the parents or copy of the Domicile Certificate or Nativity Certificate issued by a Competent Authority supporting the Indian origin of at least one parent or any other proof substantiating the status of at least one parent as being either an Indian citizen or being of Indian origin.
 If the parents are divorced, a court order of dissolution of marriage which specifically mentions that the legal custody of the child is with the parent who is applying for the OCI card must be submitted.